What we solve

 The increasing use of chemical fertilizers and pesticides endangers the environment and human health.
 The biodiversity of the soil becomes impoverished and microorganisms are killed.
 Plants growing on it remain unhealthy and weak, which in turn leads to increased use of pesticides – a vicious circle.

 Our food is contaminated.
 New data shows that 85% of our food already contains pesticides.
 Pesticides cause short-term adverse health effects called acute effects, as well as chronic adverse effects that can occur months or years after exposure.
 Sometimes entire food chains collapse and biodiversity declines.
 In addition, the residues get into the air and are inhaled by us.

-Humic and fulvic acids add organic substances to the soil that stimulate soil microbial life and soil fertility.
-This leads to an improved nutrient uptake by the plants, an improved root mass and an improved growth as well as a higher quality and yield of the plants.
+Humic acid and fulvic acid add organic substances to the soil that stimulate soil microbial life and soil fertility.
+This leads to an improved uptake of nutrients by the plants, an improved root mass and an improved growth as well as a higher quality and a higher yield of the plants.
 They contribute to the stabilization of the soil structure as well as to ion exchange, buffering, water holding capacity and the nutrient content of the soil.
 They are therefore important for maintaining and increasing soil fertility.

 These organic acids are produced in our bioleaching process, registered as an EU patent on ecological release of elements and degradation of organic substances using heterotrophic microorganisms – and are already produced in several bioleaching projects in the EU.